ibm-cloud-docs/containers/cluster-create-classic.md

     :   Specify a name for your cluster.
 The name must start with a letter, can contain letters, numbers, periods (.), and hyphen (-), and must be 35 characters or fewer.
 Use a name that is unique across regions.
 The cluster name and the region in which the cluster is deployed form the fully qualified domain name for the Ingress subdomain.
 To ensure that the Ingress subdomain is unique within a region, the cluster name might be truncated and appended with a random value within the Ingress domain name.

     `--workers <number>`
     :   Specify the number of worker nodes to include in the cluster.
-If you don't specify this option, a cluster with the minimum value of 1 is created.
-For more information, see [What is the smallest size cluster that I can make?](/docs/containers?topic=containers-faqs#smallest_cluster).
+The default value is 1.

     `--version <major.minor.patch>`
     :   The Kubernetes version for the cluster master node.
 This value is optional.
 When the version is not specified, the cluster is created with the default supported Kubernetes version.
 To see available versions, run `ibmcloud ks versions`.